 Analyzing the PPC Difference between Egypt and the US:

 Using google.com.eg, we searched for two popular products widely searched for in both Egypt and the US.
-The first keyword is “Toyota”, the car manufacturer.
-When searching for the term in Arabic in Egypt, we only get one advertisement, which is located above the organic listings.
+The first keyword is “Hyundai”, the car manufacturer. .
+When searching for the term in Arabic in Egypt, we don’t get even one advertisement.

 Plugging in that same keyword in English in the US displays completely different results.
-There are 7 ads that show up for this search query; so much that the average lap top will only show one organic search result above the fold of the page without having to scroll down.
-2 of the ads show up at the top of the page and 5 on the right, and some of them include site link ad extensions, which take up even more of the space on the page.
+There are 3 ads that show up for this search query.
 This demonstrates the stark difference in the competition levels for popular search queries in those two countries respectively.

-The second keyword is “iPhone 6”, the world-renowned Apple cellular device.
+The second keyword is “iPhone 13”, the world-renowned Apple cellular device.
 Considering the dominance of the electronics industry online in Egypt, coupled with the increasing smartphone penetration rate, we expected to see more than just one ad for this search query in Arabic.
-It is worth mentioning that even this one ad does not actually lead to a source that sells the product.
-It simply provides detailed reviews on heavily advertised products, such as the iPhone6, to help consumers in their decision-making process.
+And it worth noting that there are many PLAs

 Plugging in that same keyword in English in the US, displayed very different results as well.
-Again, we see that the page is full of ads (both, above the organic search results and on the right side of the page), including Product Listing Ads (PLAs), which are not yet available in Egypt.
+Again, we see that the page is full of ads (both, above the organic search results and on the right side of the page), including Product Listing Ads (PLAs).

 In summary, although Egypt has a couple of competitive industries, even those have more than enough opportunities for new entrants to reap the early rewards.
 There is still so much more potential in this barely touched, massive online market.